 Users are responsible for their own data and accounts.
 Anyone who shares his/her password is responsible for any actions taken by someone using their password.
 Individuals who allow others to use their accounts may lose their access privileges.
-Users must reset their password when logging on to all systems for the first time.
-Users who forget their password must come to the Help Desk at Information Management and present two forms of identification (one with photo) before a new password will be issued, or use the telephone password reset online, or visit the campus resources password change page.
+Users who forget their password should visit the campus technology password change page or use the telephone password reset online.
+The student can elect to come to the Information Management Help Desk and will be required to present two forms of identification (one with photo) before a new password will be issued.

 4. Internet Usage Guidelines

 Commercial use of the University’s computing resources is strictly forbidden.
 The Internet is not a secure network and should not be relied upon for transmitting confidential or sensitive data without appropriate safeguards.
 Monmouth University cannot be held responsible for the loss of data or lack of confidentiality.
 Transmitting large files is not recommended during regular business hours.
 It is suggested that users transmit such data during off-peak hours if possible.
 Random electronic mailings (junk mail or “spam”) or repetitive mailings for the purpose of annoying someone are prohibited.

 The University recommends scanning all files for malware that may damage files or disrupt the network.

 Each computer user has the right to a reasonably quiet environment in the computing labs.
 Each user is expected to exercise good judgment regarding noise levels in consideration of others.
 Lab attendants and consultants are responsible for maintaining the appropriate lab environment.

 All users also share the responsibility for maintaining a clean environment.
 No food